gitLonan/Python-mini-side-projects/README.md

 - [Link to to Laser Maze README](./Laser%20maze/README.md)

-Your goal is to guide the laser using mirrors "/" and "\" to the finish line while avoiding bombs For more detailed description press the link above ^^
+Your goal is to guide the laser using mirrors "/" and "\" to the finish line while avoiding bombs.\n For more detailed description press the link above ^^